jeffreykegler/Marpa--R3/cpan/libmarpa/work/public/HOWTO.md

 2.) in the list in ./texi2err.pl

-In case of problems, to keep the error messages from being buried, try running 'clean', then 'make' in this directory.
+In case of problems, to keep the error messages from being buried, try running 'make clean', then 'make' in this directory.